laurenzlong/password-buzzer/README.md

 ##Instructions for Set Up

 1. Download this repository
 2. Create a Twilio account at https://www.twilio.com/try-twilio, and then create a Twilio phone number that can receive voice calls.
 This requires a small subscription fee (a few dollars per month).
+I recommend getting a number that corresponds with your geography as most buzzers cannot dial long distance phone numbers.
 3. Download virtulenv by typing the following command into your command prompt:
 `easy_install virtualenv`
 4. Change your working directory to the directory where you've downloaded the project and type the following into your command prompt:
 `pip install -r requirements.txt`
 Optional: Do a quick test at this point.
 Type `python application.py` into your command prompt.
-Go to localhost:5000 in your broswer, you shoud see "please enter passcode" in plain text.
+Go to [localhost:5000](localhost:5000) in your browser, you should see "please enter passcode" in plain text.
 5. Modify the `passcode` variable in `application.py` to be any password you would like.
 Modify the `passcodeLen` variable to be the length of the passcode you've chosen.
 Modify the `unlockDigit` variable to be the number key that you currently need to press to let a guest in.
 6. Twilio needs to find your server on the internet, so use any hosting service you'd like.
 The [Flask documentation](http://flask.pocoo.org/docs/0.10/quickstart/#quickstart-deployment) has suggestions.
 I personally used [ngrok](https://ngrok.com/) for testing the app, and [AWS](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html) for production.
 7. Follow these [instructions](https://www.twilio.com/help/faq/voice/how-do-i-assign-my-twilio-number-to-my-voice-application) for connecting your Twilio phone number to the URL of your hosted application.